GoGerard/GerardJS/README.md

 #### How to use?

-- Fill in the base URL of GerardAPI in /assets/js/app.js
+- Fill in the base URL (as seen by the client) of GerardAPI in /assets/js/app.js
 - For example: `var api_prefix = 'http://localhost:8080';`
 - Serve the folder using an HTTP server like Apache or Nginx
 - More information and instructions using a Nginx container will follow